Carmelo85S/pg-queries-and-relationships-/README.md

 Task 5: Recently Joined Players

 Write a query to find all players who joined in the last 30 days.
 Use the WHERE clause to filter by the `join_date`.

-Bonus Task: Players' Favorite Games

-Use JOIN and GROUP BY to find out which game each player has played the most times.
-Show the player’s name and the game title.